grafana/grafana/docs/sources/plugins/developing/backend-plugins-guide.md

 ## Introduction to building a backend component for a plugin

-The [Simple JSON backend](https://github.com/grafana/simple-json-backend-datasource) datasource is a good example for writing simple backend plugin in golang.
+The [Simple JSON backend](https://github.com/grafana/simple-json-backend-datasource) datasource is a good example of writing a simple backend plugin in Go.
 Let's take a look at some key points.

 ### Metadata